1234zou/MOKIT/README.md

 Remember to modify the `GMS` path to suit your local environment.
 Attention: the `PYTHONPATH` has changed since MOKIT-v1.2.5rc2.

 Note that you need to run `source ~/.bashrc` or exit the terminal as well as re-login, in order to activate newly written environment variables.

-* The original GAMESS code can only deal with GVB <=12 pairs.
-But nowadays we can do hundreds of pairs.
-To go beyond 12 pairs, please read Section 4.4.10 in [manual](https://jeanwsr.gitlab.io/mokit-doc-mdbook/chap4-4.html#4410-gvb_prog).

 Quick Start
 -----------